rsteve-dev/CSC_256_Team8/README.md

 ##	Test Examples:
-#### Test 1 – Validate that only partial input for a new book shows an error:
+#### TC001: – Validate that only partial input for a new book shows an error:
 This test enters only a title in the new book box and upon trying to submit, will be met with an error instead.
 ``` from behave import *
 from selenium import webdriver